Research building

 The FAIR Principles are the standard for good research data management and a pillar for practicing Open Science.
 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 FAIR data does not equal to open data.
 The FAIR principles should help make the data ‘as open as possible and as closed as necessary’, as there can be reasons to restrict access to your data.
 The implementation of FAIR data principles can be challenging, next to the management of the increasing volumes and complexity of research data, the compliance with new or updated legislation and policies, and fulfilling the requirements of funders and publishers.
 We work together with UMCG departments to create department-specific tailored solutions to become FAIRer.

-• We have a training program for those wishing to become an Embedded Data Steward (EDS) in their UMCG department.
+• We have a training program for those wishing to become an Embedded Data Steward (eDS) in their UMCG department.
 An Embedded Data Steward assists with the management of research data within their department.
 Depending on departmental decisions, the tasks could involve:

-• Helping establish good research data management practices and guide researchers to adhere to the GDPR and UMCG policies;
+• Helping to establish good research data management practices and guide researchers to adhere to the General Data Protection Regulation (GDPR) and UMCG policies.

-• Provide Data Management Plans (DMPs) consultations;
+• Provide Data Management Plans (DMPs) consultations.

 • Establishing and carrying out record management procedures.

-No prior training in research data management is necessary, but the trainee is preferably someone with an intention to stay at the department for the long term and has an affiliation for working with research data at some level (e.g., research coordinators, data managers, etc.) The training should be completed in approximately three months and is composed mainly of self-study and support if needed.
+No prior training in research data management is necessary, but the trainee is preferably someone with an intention to stay at the department for the long term and has an affiliation for working with research data at some level (e.g., research coordinators, data managers, etc.).
+Each department decides how the function will be fulfilled and how many FTEs will be allocated to it.

-Topics for tailored presentations and/or workshops:
+Topics for tailored presentations and on-demand workshops:

 • FAIR Data management